The Moreton Bay Cycleway runs through the Boondall Wetlands between the Entertainment Centre and Nudgee Road.

 What to do at Boondall WetlandsThere's car parking available at Boondall Wetlands from 6 AM to 7 PM, so it serves as a good starting point to a day trip (north or south) on the Moreton Bay Cycleway.

-There's cycle parking facilities as well as a wildlife centre, picnic area and a walking trail, although you may want to bring insect repellant if you're planning to stop, because the mosquitos can be bad.
+There's cycle parking facilities as well as a wildlife centre, picnic area and a walking trail, although you may want to bring insect repellant if you're planning to stop, because the mosquitos can be a nuisance.

 The Boondall Entertainment Centre to the west is also open to the public during the day, and there's short walking trails, a bike track, as well as picnic areas with electric barbecues.